 Mic stands highly recommended for in the studio.

 It’s pretty easy to sum this baby boo up.
 It’s durable like a Hank Hill hammer, at it’s best live on stage.
 VOCALS!

 Similarities & Differences

-- They both look very similar, but the SM58A has a slightly different color scheme than the SM58.
+They both look very similar, but the Beta 58A has a slightly different color scheme than the SM58.

-- The logo and lettering is placed differently on the SM58A.
+The logo and lettering are placed differently on the Beta 58A.
 It is aligned on the front of the mic rather than wrapping around it.

-- The Beta58A may have more of a sizzle on the high end, but the 58 might sound smoother if not “warmer.”
+The Beta58A may have more sizzle on the high end, but the 58 might sound smoother if not “warmer.”

 Freq: 50-15K Hz

 The Beta58A is an upgrade in many instances, but if you’re really letting this mic has it and yelling into it a lot, the extra sensitivity may be a detriment.
 Other than that, I would recommend it over the SM58.

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.